-Where a complainant wishes to escalate their complaint to the trust, the complaint will be handled by the CEO.
+After following the processes outlined above and where a complainant wishes to escalate their complaint to the trust, the complaint will be handled by the CEO.

 The clerk to the board of trustees will write to the complainant to acknowledge their complaint within 15 days of receiving it.
 If appropriate, the CEO will investigate the complaint and provide an initial response.